 5. New Experiences create unity

-Teams learning together off-work topics are always good fun, especially if we dedicate the work hours for that.
+Teams learning together off-work topics and creating employee engagement are always good fun, especially if we dedicate the work hours for that.
 Fun is bi-product of what actually is getting one another know better while cooking at a course together, learning a new culture or solving a puzzle together or winning a dragon boat race TOGETHER.
 You realize the keyword here is “together”, where colleagues experience things for the first time and stamp those moments as memories in their lives.
 It will fuel their common work, they will be happy to jump in and help each other just as friends do.
 A team’s common topic should never be only their work, especially if we are spending 2/3rd of our days “together”.

 Please let me know your thoughts below and share if you think it was useful.

 Bilge Apak, is the co-founder of WeWent.com, marketing tech and e-commerce expert, team building enthusiast and women rights advocate.